 5.6.1.
 The total number of access points to be surveyed should be shown in the survey specification.
-This figure will either include all potential points at which the site can be accessed by any mode (for a survey covering the site's full boundary), or in the case of a full interview "front door" survey, the number of doors that are to be covered by enumerators.
-Note that there could possibly be exceptions to this, depending on the layout of an individual site and the conditions of the survey, but the general rule is to ensure that the number covers all points where surveying is to take place.
+This figure will either include all potential points at which the site can be accessed by any mode (for a survey covering the site's full boundary), or in the case of a full interview "front door" survey, the number of doors that are to be covered by enumerators (a site combining both boundary access points and front doors to site buildings is also possible).
+Note that there could possibly be exceptions to this, depending on the layout of an individual site and the conditions of the survey, but the main rule is to ensure that the number covers all points where surveying is to take place.
 Underneath this figure, the total number of access points that can be used by vehicles (taken from the first total) should also be displayed.